 A circuit breaker consists of fixed and moving contacts which touch each other and carry the current when the circuit breaker is closed.
-It can be opened and closed manually for the purpose of switching and maintenance.
+We can open and close it manually for switching and maintenance.

 But whenever a fault occurs on any part of the power system, the trip coil of the circuit breaker get energized and moving contacts are separated by some mechanism.

 The separation of current carrying contacts strikes an arc between them.
-Once an arc is formed between contacts, the molecules of the medium surrounded by arc become extremely hot and get ionized i.e. insulating property of it is destroyed and it becomes conductor of electricity.
+Once an arc is formed between contacts, the molecules of the medium surrounded by arc become extremely hot and get ionized, i.e. the insulating property of it is destroyed, and it becomes a conductor of electricity.

 Therefore, the arc is maintained even if the contacts are further drawn.
-This arc not only delays the current interruption process but it also produces heat in a very large quantity which may cause damage to the system or to the circuit breaker itself.
+This arc not only delays the current interruption process but it also produces heat in a huge quantity which may cause damage to the system or to the circuit breaker itself.

-Therefore, the main issue in a circuit breaker is to extinguish the arc in shortest possible time so that heat generated by it may not reach to a hazardous value.
+Therefore, the main issue in a circuit breaker is to extinguish the arc in the shortest possible time so that heat generated by it may not reach up to a hazardous value.

-The basic construction of circuit breaker requires the separation of contacts in an insulating medium.
+The basic construction of a circuit breaker requires the separation of contacts in an insulating medium.

 The insulating medium used in circuit breakers should have high dielectric strength, non-inflammability, high thermal stability, chemical stability and arc extinguishing ability.